Moosquibe/DiffusionLitrev/docs/index.markdown

 where $N$ is the size of the dataset.
 This, of course, comes at the price that we never know how far from the optimum we are with a particular model.

+Drawbacks of likelihood as a metric include that high likelihood models can have arbitrarily terrible generated samples as pointed out in [Theis et al, 2016](https://arxiv.org/pdf/1511.01844) and vica versa.

 #### Fisher divergence

 In some models, for example ones based on score matching, we cannot tracktably compute the normalization constant and therefore the full probability.
 In this case, we can resort to computing their scores